 Singer Robert Plant, 59, last week hinted that the band were reforming when a fan asked him about the possibility of a performance.

-He replied: "How did you know about that?", the Press Associated reported.
+He replied: "How did you know about that?", the British Press Association reported.

-The three surviving original band members - Robert Plant, Jimmy Page and John Paul Jones are said to be planning a concert at the O2 Arena in November, organized by promoter Harvey Goldsmith.
+The three surviving original band members -- Robert Plant, Jimmy Page and John Paul Jones -- will play a concert at the O2 Arena November 26, organized by promoter Harvey Goldsmith.
+The show will pay tribute to Atlantic Records co-founder Ahmet Ertegun, whom Robert Plant described as "a close friend and conspirator."

-It would coincide with a new "Best Of Led Zeppelin" CD due to be released that month.
+The Zeppelin performance would also coincide with a new "Best Of Led Zeppelin" CD due to be released in November.

 The band broke up in 1980 when drummer John Bonham died after a drinking binge.

-His son, Jason, is expected to join the band on stage.
+His son, Jason, will join the band on stage.

 The band have played several times since they split, including at Live Aid in 1985.